 When past parents and colleagues talk about Stanhope House Day Nursery they always think of Philippa, her smile and how she always found time to chat with everyone.
 It is therefore with great sadness that we have to inform you that Philippa sadly lost her short battle with cancer and passed away on 25th July at LOROS hospice, her family beside her throughout.

 Philippa started at Stanhope in 1979 in the University-owned building on Regent Road, where it is still located today, running the nursery alongside the Students' Union and a committee of parents; in 1982 she was appointed Matron.
 The nursery continued to operate in this manner until 2004 when the committee made the decision to step down and Philippa became the owner of the business.

-Philippa retired at the end of 2017 and slowly handed over the reins when Ruth Reynolds became the owner.
+Philippa retired at the end of 2017 and slowly handed over the reins when Ruth Ryan became the owner.
 Despite being retired, she was still a big part of the nursery, turning up for our events and popping by for a catch up and a cuddle with the children.

 Philippa was an inspirational woman who created a nursery for children to thrive in and placed the children at the heart of it all.
 She supported parents and families, allowing them reassurance and comfort in the knowledge that their children were being well looked after while they went out to work.

 Messages from past parents

 "Philippa was an absolute life saver at such a difficult time for me and our family.
 She was the only reason I was able to carry on working and achieve what I was able to in my career."

 "My time at Stanhope bears the fondest of memories and I would say it was one of the happiest times in my life.
 It gave me a great foundation to deal with many troubles I’ve faced since leaving.
 Philippa’s firm but fair attitude has influenced the way I have raised my children; with no nonsense, a deep regard for manners and total involvement with them as people.
 Their view matters, just as mine did to her."